aws-samples/aws-serverless-workshops/WebApplication/5_OAuth/README.md

 ### 8. Configure the new app client for OAuth

 #### Background
 Amazon Cognito User Pools supports the authorization code grant, implicit, and client credentials grants.
 Third party developers can load the Cognito hosted UI with their application ID and request any of the enabled flows.
 Cognito User Pools also exposes a set of client and server/admin APIs that you can use to build custom authentication flows.
-As a result of a successful authentication Cognito produces and OpenID Connect-compatible identity token and a JWT access token.
+As a result of a successful authentication, Cognito produces an OpenID Connect-compatible identity token and a JWT access token.
 The access token includes the custom scopes you declared for the application.

 In our example, we will use the implicit flow for the sake of simplicity.
 Implicit grant flows are mostly used by mobile applications.
 For web applications, you would normally require third party developers to host their own backend service and use the authorization code grant flow.